Piper Cub Shot Down in Hurtgen Forest October 1944

 The Cub plane had been found in the middle of the battlefield at the Deadman’s Moor area.
 The map coordinates where the plane and the pilot were found point to this location:

 The Grasshopper crew

 As stated before, 2 people could man the L-4.
 One pilot, and one passenger, usually a Forward Observer.
 The report states that the pilot has been found, and we see the name of Lt.
 Orazo.
-My friend Dennis found helped me looking for this Lieutenant, and came up with a 2nd Lt. named Romey B. D’Orazio.
-It often happpened that a name was misspelled during those days.
+My friend Dennis helped me looking for this Lieutenant, and came up with a 2nd Lt. named Romey B. D’Orazio.
+It often happened that a name was misspelled during those days.
 Then we saw that Romey B. D’Orazio served with the 9th Infantry Division Artillery, and was killed on the 12th of October, 1944.
 This surely is the same person.
 2nd Lt. is buried at the Henri-Chapelle American Cemetery in Belgium at Plot D, Row 1, Grave 12.

 Finding the other crew member

 Through my research I have been closely involved in the historical fact checking for the World War 2 diaries of Chief Warrant Officer Frank Lovell.
 Lovell served in the 60th Field Artillery Battalion and kept a diary and took many pictures during his service years.
 He is pictured on the first photograph for this article.
 He also kept track of his fellow men, and noted many of the names down, including notes.
 I had a look at his diaries and checked for the entries he wrote around the 12th of October 1944.
 Sure enough, on 14 October he wrote this:

 “Before dinner I went to Roetgen, to the Division Artillery Air Observation Post.
 I talked with pilot Lieutenant Tom Hall.
 He said Captain Severson was shot down in one of the Piper Cubs.
 He is Missing In Action.
 The Lieutenant (observer) with him was killed“.